jackrosenthal/threelayout/README.rst

 in.

 On Windows, compile and run the provided AHK script.
-Your keyboard layout will return to normal when the script exits (in system tray) or you press both ``Alt`` keys at the same time.
+Your keyboard layout will return to normal when the script exits (in system tray).
+You may also be interested in `toggling the layout`_.

 Installation
 ------------